 The Z PATTERN is used for applications that consist of an equal amount of mixed content types like images and text.
 In such situations, the readers first view the first horizontal line (which is usually the main heading and/or menu bar), then move their eyes to the left bottom corner scanning any images or other media placed in the center and repeat the process.
 Such eye movement traces a Z shaped pattern.

 For this pattern, it should be noted that the background and foreground should be clearly distinguishable.
-Also, it can be seen that the topmost line is the most suitable place for the significant identifiers of the application; the left side best for the logo and title and right for important action calls by using a menu bar.
+Also, it can be seen that the topmost line is the most suitable place for the significant identifiers of the application; the left side best for the logo and title and the right for important action calls by using a menu bar.
 The center should consist of such images or visual media that describe the services and are able to separate the top and bottom text areas.

 Eye and colors: